merlinfuchs/embed-generator/README.md

 source = "" # the url to the github page (optional)
 ```

 You can also set the config values using environment variables.
-For example `EMBEDG_DISCORD__TOKEN` will set the discord token and `EMBEDG_JWT_SECRET` will set the jwt secret.
+For example `EMBEDG_DISCORD__TOKEN` will set the discord
+token and `EMBEDG_JWT_SECRET` will set the jwt secret.

 ### Run the binary

 You should now be able to run the binary and host your own instance of Embed Generator.
-You usually want to deploy this behind an reverse proxy like Nginx and terminate TLS there.
+You usually want to deploy this
+behind a reverse proxy like Nginx and terminate TLS there.